zhuiguang49/MicroP-GPT/README.md

 - **SFT-Generated Rejection**: Utilizing the fine-tuned model with elevated temperature to generate distribution-aligned hard negatives
 - **LLM-API Generation**: Leveraging DeepSeek-R1 to craft grammatically correct but stylistically degraded sonnets

-**Key Findings**: We discover that chrF exhibits **negative correlation with LLM-as-Judge quality ratings** across model scales—Medium and Large achieve 31-51% higher LLM-as Judge scores despite marginally lower chrF scores.
-On the Medium model, DPO with SFT-generated rejection achieves **40% LLM score improvement** over baseline, revealing that optimal negative sampling depends on base model capacity.
+**Key Findings**: We discover that chrF scores remain flat while LLM-as-Judge scores significantly increase with model size, indicating that chrF fails to capture qualitative improvements.
 This work highlights fundamental limitations of automatic evaluation metrics for creative writing tasks.

 ---